Through The Fibro Fog

 Instructions

-• Preheat the oven to 180C / 360F and line a baking tray with parchment paper.
-Arrange the cauliflower on the tray, drizzle with oil and then sprinkle over the turmeric.
+• Arrange the cauliflower florets on the sheet, drizzle with oil and then sprinkle over the turmeric and sweet paprika.
 Toss to combine so the cauliflower is evenly coated in the spice.
-Bake for 20-25 minutes until tender.
+Spread the cauliflower out into an even layer with room between the florets (this prevents them from steaming rather than roasting).
+Roast for 20-25 minutes until tender with crispy edges.
 Set aside to cool.

 • Prepare the quinoa according to packet instructions, then set aside to cool.

-• Make the tahini dressing by combining the tahini and water, and stirring until it becomes a dressing.
+• Make the tahini dressing by combining the tahini and water, and stirring until it becomes a creamy dressing.
 Add more water to thin, or more tahini to thicken, to your preference.

 Notes